A Posteriori Error Estimation for Parabolic Equations with Enriched Galerkin Finite Element Methods: A posteriori error analysis

 \section{A posteriori error analysis}

 A posteriori error estimates use the residual to quantify the error between the numerical solution and the exact solution, thereby providing a practical and computable guide for adaptive mesh refinement.
-The residual of the numerical solution $p^n_h\in V^\text{EG}_{h,k,n}$ to {\eqref{eq:fullly_EG_discretization}} is defined to be
+Since the present work focuses on spatial error estimation at each fixed backward Euler time level, we first clarify the time-discrete problem with respect to which the residual is defined.

+{ At time level $t_n$, after transferring the previous numerical solution to the current finite element space, the backward Euler discretization gives an elliptic problem on the current mesh $\Tau_{h,n}$.
+We define $\widetilde p^n$ to be the exact solution of this time-discrete elliptic problem, satisfying

+Thus, $\widetilde p^n$ is the exact solution of the current time-discrete elliptic problem with the transferred previous numerical solution $I_n p_h^{n-1}$ treated as known data.
+It is not the exact continuous-in-time solution $p(\cdot,t_n)$.
+Consequently, the difference $p(\cdot,t_n)-\widetilde p^n$ may contain the temporal consistency error, the error inherited from the previous numerical solution, and, on adaptive meshes, the effect of transferring data between consecutive finite element spaces.
+These contributions are not estimated separately in the present work. }